KishorMesh/Generic-Batch-Processor/Distributed-Application/README.md

 ﻿## Fault tolerant and resilient distributed application for batch processing using [Akka.NET](http://getakka.net/ "Akka.NET - .NET distributed actor framework").
 Demonstrates via a console application how multple tasks are performed in distributed system.

-#The goal of this sample is to show you how to use Akka.Cluster to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools.
+### The goal of this sample is to show you how to use Akka.Cluster to form resilient systems that can scale out across multiple processes or machines without complicated user-defined code or expensive tools.

 ## Workflow

 ![Image of Workflow](/Distributed-Application/Workflow.PNG)

-##Sample Overview
+## Sample Overview

 In this sample we're actually going to run three different pieces of software concurrently:
 * **`[Lighthouse]`** - An instance of the **[Lighthouse](https://github.com/petabridge/lighthouse "Lighthouse - Service Discovery for Akka.NET")** service, so you'll want to clone and build that repository in you intend to run this sample;
-* **`[Client]`** - A dedicated console application built using **[Akka.Cluster].
-This is single instance apllication whose job is to assign the jobs to API and get the updates from API.
+* **`[Client]`** - A dedicated console application built using Akka.Cluster.
+This is a single instance apllication whose job is to assign the jobs to API and get the updates from API.
 This application plays a Job Manager role.
-* **`[API]`** - A dedicated console application built using **[Akka.Cluster].
+* **`[API]`** - A dedicated console application built using Akka.Cluster.
 This is where all of the scalable processing work is done in this sample, and multiple instances of these application can be run in parallel in order to cooperatively execute a job assigned by  Job Manager (Client application).

 ## Distributed Workflow